 Landlord Harassment

-In the event a tenant is harassed by a landlord, they are able to legally break their lease early.
+In the event a tenant is a victim of landlord harrasment, Georgia law states that they are able to legally break a lease early without fear of an early termination fee.

 Active Military Duty